Student Generated Test Questions

 Have students devise their own test or examination questions.
 This gives you insight into what your students have identified as being the most important course material, what they consider to be useful questions, and how well they can answer these questions.

 Your students are engaged in actively processing the course materials while, at the same time, you as lecturer may be presented with wealth of good examination questions!

 Determine whether you want to use this teaching method as individual activity or as an activity in pairs (see extra information).

 At the end of the lecture, give the students around 10 to 15 minutes to devise one or more examination questions that cover the explanation you have given in the lecture.
+You can have students develop both closed (e.g. multiple choice) and open questions.
 If you use open questions, also ask the students to produce model answers.

 Have the students return the examination questions and model answers that they developed as ‘exit ticket’ at the end of the session.
 This can be done both physically on paper and via an online tool.

 You can also set up this activity in pairs.
 Put people into pairs, but have them each formulate an examination question individually.
 Then have the two students from each pair exchange their questions and answer each other’s questions.
 The pairs can then discuss the answers together.
 You could transform this into a Think-Pair-Share.

 You can also ask a group of students to collect all examination questions and enter them in an online quiz tool.
 The students can then do the quiz together during a subsequent teaching session or at home, after the session.